CleverCloud/doc.clever-cloud.com/commons/addons/postgresql.md

 - on shared plans (DEV and S) : PostgreSQL 9.2.8
 - on newly created dedicated databases (plans M and above) : Postgresql 9.6.1

-Note that PostgreSQL 9.6 branch will be rolled out as soon as possible on the dedicated databases plans.

 ## PostgreSQL plans

 <table class="table table-bordered table-striped dataTable"><caption>PostgreSQL pricing plans</caption>